- It is long term

 - It can be used to encourage creativity and innovation

-On Monday the 7th of January we expect to commence turbine component deliveries, which will run through to the beginning of June 2019.
+On Monday the 7th of January we commenced turbine component deliveries.
 There will be one delivery per day from Ellesmere Port to site, made under police escort typically at 9.30am, Monday – Friday.
 The delivery of components will be subject to the availability of police escorts and prevailing traffic conditions.
 You can register for free text delivery alerts, simply by texting the word CLOCAENOG to 88882.
 Further information can be found here.

 In North Wales, innogy has now commenced the construction of Clocaenog Forest onshore wind farm.
 In total, 27 turbines will be erected within the working forest, managed by Natural Resources Wales and located near Denbigh.
 This site was specifically designated by the Welsh Assembly Government in its Technical Advice Note 8 as suitable for a large scale development of renewable energy.
 More information on this can be found here: TAN 8 website